marina-gal/elderly-care-ranking/README.md

 # Elderly Care Homes Ranking Project

 Objective:
-The goal of this project is to analyze and rank elderly care homes based on multiple performance dimensions (quality, staff ratio, resident satisfaction, etc.).
+The goal of this project is to analyze and rank elderly care homes based on multiple performance dimensions (staffing level, Avg waiting time, infection rate (%), IT Readiness, resident satisfaction (1-5).

 Data Preparation
 - Raw data cleaned and standardized